vcharco/gocli/Readme.md

 They are the commands available for your custom cli.
 Each command must be provided with a Name.
 Optionally, you may provide a list of parameters.
 If you set the Hidden attribute, the command still be valid, but won't be displayed in the suggestions when pressing tabulator.

 **Parameters** should be provided with a Name.
 You may provide a Type, this will validate if the value provided next to the parameter match the type or not.
 Several types are supported right now, see below.
-For Number or FloatNumber types, the casting is performed automatically, but you still need to make an assertion with .(int) or .(float64) as the returned type is an interface{} type.
-If no Type is specified, then it will be a boolean flag, which means that it cannot receive any value.
+For Number or FloatNumber types, the casting is performed automatically.
+As the returned type is an interface{} type, you must make the assertions `.(string)`, `.(int)`, `.(float64)` or `.(bool)` If no Type is specified, then it will be a boolean flag, which means that it cannot receive any value.
 If the property is present, value is true, else, false.
 Finally, you may add a modifier as a binary flag (that means that you hav to provide this values separated by a `|`).

 ### Parameter Types